Hot Shots!: Plot

 Topper develops a strong emotional attachment to Ramada, but she is haunted by her past with Gregory.
 On the carrier S.S.
 Essess, Benson reveals the mission to be an attack of an Iraqi nuclear plant and Block assigns Topper to lead the mission, much to Gregory's protest.
 Wilson, who is also on board, instructs a crew member to sabotage the planes, putting the pilots' lives at risk.
 In the midst of the mission, Block mentions Buzz Harley to Topper, who has a panic attack and is unable to lead.
 Block just starts to call out for the mission to be aborted when Iraqi fighters attack the squadron.
 All the planes' weapons fail, and Block, realizing what has happened, tells Topper that he saw what really happened with Buzz and Mailman: That Buzz tried to do everything possible to save Mailman, but ended up falling out of the plane, failing in his attempts.

 With his self-confidence restored, Topper single-handedly beats the Iraqi fighters and bombs the nuclear plant, dropping a bomb directly on Saddam Hussein.
 Back aboard the ship, Wilson's plan is revealed, and his standing with the military is lost.
 Back in port, Gregory hails Topper as a great pilot and gives his blessing to Ramada to be with Topper.
-The end credits show Dead Meat and Mailman in spirit with Dead Meat saluting and Mailman giving a thumbs up with Elvis Presley (who was mentioned earlier in the film).
+The end credits show Dead Meat and Mailman in spirit with Dead Meat saluting and Mailman giving a thumbs up with Elvis Presley.